Three Framed Art Works

 All the work involved in this restoration process was formally documented and sent to the collectors for insurance and appraisal purposes.

 Not easily found!
-And I had a plane to catch in 2 days for my next project!
+And I had a plane to catch in two days for my next project!
 After over a dozen calls and even a visit to a business that had just gone out-of-business, I found just what I wanted thanks to Melissa at Delray Art & Framing Center.
 She went the extra mile to be sure I received exactly what I wanted and sooner than I expected.
-Once in a while along my travels I meet special people that I’ll never forget.
-She’s one of them!
+Once in a while along my travels I meet special people that I'll never forget.
+She's one of them!

 At the end of it all I cleaned the glass of any fingerprints I may have left plus fine lint and dust that accumulates even in the minutes between removing the protective film and placing it over the artwork.
-I use a special solution that does not damage the plexiglass while removing dust, dirt and static electricity.
+I use a special solution that does not damage the Plexiglas while removing dust, dirt, and static electricity.
 Plus the screws that hold the frame together were replaced with black-headed ones that match the frame.

 Finally I inspected the equipment used to display the art on the walls - hangers and lights - applying minor adjustments.